 - 1. A student who plans to return to his country to preach is given a 25% reduction in total tuition costs. - 2.
-International students may be eligible for an on-campus work contract. - 3.
 In a second, third or fourth year an international student would be eligible for academic scholarships in accordance with Florida College policies.